cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 ---

 Imagine you're a system administrator responsible for maintaining containers across production.
-One day, you encounter a problem: while trying to roll out a new version of a container (and thus stop the old container and start a new one), the old container will not stop because some of the processes in the previous container are stuck and unresponsive.
+One day, you encounter a problem: while trying to roll out a new version of a container (and thus stop the old container and start a new one), the old container will not stop because some of the processes in it are stuck and unresponsive.

 These kinds of processes are typically represented with the code "D" in `ps`, `top`, and other similar tools.
 D state (typically written out as